What's up with cross-module optimizations?

 Can we ask GHC to verify our hypotheses?

-First, we might notice a seemingly relevant flag -ddump-inlinings
+First, we might notice a seemingly relevant flag -ddump-inlinings,

 which instructs GHC to output which functions it decides to inline.

-What if we add it to our Main
+What if we add it to our Main module, undo all our INLINEABLE or -fspecialize-aggressively changes,

-recompile and grep
+recompile and grep for Data.Stack?

 Inlining done: Data.Stack.mkStack